Cub Scout Pinewood Derby

 Other than these basic design rules, Cub Scouts are encouraged to carve and decorate the car however they choose.
 Blocks can be whittled with a hand knife, bandsaw, or Dremel carving tool for major shaping.
 Decals can be bought at scout shops or hobby shops.

 Many Cub Scouts also add weights to the final design to bring the car to the maximum allowable weight; coins and glued-in lead or steel pieces are common ways to add weight.
-Cars typically vary from unfinished blocks to whimsical objects, to accurate replicas of actual cars.
+Cars typically vary from unfinished blocks to whimsical objects to accurate replicas of actual cars.
 Dry graphite powder is the only lubricant allowed, and it often helps to polish the provided nails.

 Rules of the Race